 13. French Truck Coffee1200 Magazine St, New Orleans

 14. HiVolt Coffee1829 Sophie Wright Pl, New Orleans

 Mojo Coffee House in Lower Garden District has become a cornerstone of the New Orleans coffee scene.
-The small-batch coffee is roasted in-house, and its location on Magazine Street is always bustling.
-However, the quaint patio and the large interior provide plenty of room for patrons, including students wanting to work into the night (it's open until midnight).
-Mojo has also partnered with Gnarly Barley experiment with coffee-beer.
+The small-batch coffee is roasted in-house, and the shop's location on Magazine Street is always bustling.
+However, the quaint patio and the large interior provide plenty of room for customers, including students looking to work into the night (it's open until midnight).
+Mojo has also partnered with Gnarly Barley to experiment with coffee-beer.

 Stumptown New Orleans is located in the Ace Hotel in the Warehouse District.
 This is the Portland-based company's first location in the South, and it focuses mostly on cold-brew coffee, especially in the summer months.
 Try the Endless Summer for a refreshing coffee variation on the mint julep.
 The dark coffee bar and wood-paneled walls create a cozy atmosphere, and the overall design matches the Art Deco look of the Ace Hotel.

 This Central Business District bakery is run by the dream team of Kelly Fields and Lisa White, who design all the baked goods for John Besh's restaurant empire.
 Expect Southern-style baked goods, as well as a host of eats for breakfast, lunch, and dinner.
 Willa Jean serves up Intelligentsia Coffee, and the varied cocktail menu will have you frequenting this sleek, sophisticated bakery for more than just its food.